 - When Gordon gets to Loeb's office having learned about the Joker's death threat on him:

 [cutaway briefly to Surrillo and to Harvey Dent talking with Rachel]

 Loeb: You get to explain to my wife why I'm late for dinner, tonight.

 Gordon: Sir, the Joker card had traces of your DNA on it.
 [Stephens comes in with a piece of paper in his hand]

 Loeb: How'd they get my DNA?

 Gordon: [looking at the file Stephens has given him] Someone with access to your house or office must have lifted a tissue or a... glass, or [notices Loeb drinking] Wait, WAIT!

 [Loeb collapses, poisoned with acid.
 His glass starts smoking]

-Another version - a single continuous orbital shot is used when Gordon and Harvey are arguing on the rooftop after a leak in the department allowed the mob to get their money transferred out ahead of time
+- A single continuous orbital shot is used when Gordon and Harvey are arguing on the rooftop after a leak in the department allowed the mob to get their money transferred out ahead of time.

 [A crony stands up and runs over to the Joker, who then slams the man's head down on the pencil, forcing it into his eye socket.
 The man then falls dead]